-When financial services and insurance (FSI) companies consider moving to the cloud, a great deal of attention is given to security and compliance issues, however, if they want to benefit from the full effect of cloud-enabled solutions, they need to consider a number of other important areas.
+When financial services and insurance (FSI) companies consider moving to the cloud, a great deal of attention is given to security and compliance issues.
+However, if they want to benefit from cloud-enabled solutions' full effect, they need to consider several other important areas.

 1. Security and compliance

-FSI companies need to have the right systems in place to protect their sensitive data from internal and external threats.
+FSI companies need to have the right systems to protect their sensitive data from internal and external threats.
 Well-managed cloud solutions deliver:

-Enhanced security provides complete awareness of where data resides and close oversight, so malicious activity can be addressed with an ability to continually analyse data flows to detect and resolve issues quickly.
+Enhanced security provides complete awareness of where data resides and close oversight, so suspicious activity can be addressed with an ability to analyze data flows to detect and resolve issues quickly continuously.

-Ongoing reporting and monitoring of activities is provided with a well-managed system that backs up continuously, by replicating data and storage across locations for high-speed recovery.
+Ongoing reporting and monitoring activities are provided with a well-managed system that backs up continuously by replicating data and storage across high-speed recovery locations.

 2. Operational efficiency

-Enhanced IT utilisation using a pay-per-use model and on-demand resources removes the need to spend huge sums on purchasing, updating and maintaining onsite IT infrastructure and reduces the costs of managing and running the overall IT organisation.
+Enhanced IT utilization using a pay-per-use model and on-demand resources removes the need to spend huge sums on purchasing, updating, and maintaining onsite IT infrastructure and reduces the costs of managing and running the overall IT organization.
 It also significantly reduces regulatory reporting timelines.

 3. Data-driven decision making

-An ability to connect to data from any location or any device and use this data from more than one location allows employees to gain deeper insights and make quicker decisions.
+An ability to connect to data from any location or any device and use it from more than one location allows employees to gain deeper insights and make quicker decisions.

-Extensive interactive reports provide insights into performance and an ability to make them user-friendly transforms data into results that are understandable across the entire organisation.
+Extensive interactive reports provide insights into performance, and make them user-friendly, transforms data into understandable results across the entire organization.

 Through a secure and reliable dedicated private internet connection, there is an ability to run performance-heavy applications with large volumes of data and take advantage of high-performance connections between cloud environments.